Dosmaster4life/phonecreator/README.md

 # Future Work

-* Scan the phone number list against the do not call list to prevent users from illigally calling
+* Scan the phone number list against the do not call list to prevent users from illegally calling
 * Use an api to allow calls directly from the program through the users phone number
 * Create a gui to help the user have a great experiance